Puan Maharani: Personal life

-Puan is married to businessman Hapsoro 'Happy' Sukmonohadi and they have two children.
-Puan and Happy held their wedding one month before the start of the reform era that was ushered in by the resignation of Suharto in May 1998.
-At that time, Puan’s mother Megawati was the country’s leading opposition figure in the regime of President Suharto that did not tolerate critical opposition.
+Puan is married to businessman Hapsoro 'Happy' Sukmonohadi and has had two children: Diah Pikatan Orissa Putri Hapsari and Praba Diwangkata Craka Putra Soma, whom both of them are graduated from SOAS University of London.
+Puan and Happy held their wedding one month before the start of the reform era.
+At that time, Puan’s mother Megawati was the country’s leading opposition figure to the regime of President Suharto that did not tolerate critical opposition.
 Puan said she had difficulty finding a venue for the wedding because many building managers canceled her booking.
 The wedding was eventually held at Megawati’s house in Kebagusan in South Jakarta.
 Puan said no state officials were present.
 Her husband runs an oil-related distribution business, of which Puan was part of before she entered politics.